(Last Updated On: January 2, 2018)

 Eat and Drink

 Edinburgh has more restaurants and bars than New Zealand has sheep (give or take a few million) so you’re spoilt for choice of where to shelter from the rain while filling your bellies and enjoying an adult beverage.
-New places are opening up all time, and unfortunately a lot are closing as well, but have a read of my Brother/Sister restaurant and bar guide and that’ll give you a good start.
+New places are opening up all time, and unfortunately a lot are closing as well, but have a read of my Brother/Sister restaurant and bar guide or my Top Stuff food and drink edition and that’ll give you a good start.
 Or just throw a stone (gently) see where it lands and try a new place.
 If you’re throwing in Leith Walk, Stockbridge, Tollcross or Broughton Street, the odds of stumbling on a great place to eat and drink are much improved.

 Yes really.
 But I don’t mean in the North Sea (are you mad?), I mean in one of Edinburgh’s beautiful Victorian baths.
 Edinburgh Council operates four beautiful, restored Victorian baths as community swimming pools.
 There’s Warrender Swim Centre in Marchmont, Glenogle Swim Centre in Canonmills, Leith Victoria Swim Centre in, yes, Leith, and the big daddy of them all, Portobello Swim Centre which also has the only remaining Victorian era Turkish Bath in Edinburgh.